©evarocha #EvaRocha #artist #brazilian #contemporaryartists #women_artists #latinx__artist #biboc_artist #artistas_do_Brasil

 When I was looking at my indigenous grandmother in the river, I thought:

 Project Mixtecas: I met with the indigenous Mixtec women immigrants to the United States.
-I shown them textiles works in Arte History and in Contemporary Art to create knowledge of the quality of their art.
-We did an exhibition of their art - not as a house cloth- but as an Art in an Art Installation of Textiles Art.
-Their work was seen as art and it was sold not as a kitchen cloth but as a well priced art.
-Empowerment is a right!
+We talk about their culture, their symbology.
+I presented some works in Art History [in books} and Contemporary Art to create knowledge of the quality of their own art.
+We did an exhibition of their work as Art in an Installation of Textiles Art.
+Many groups don’t get to participate in the arts and became just an images of inclusion but without really participating in the arts.

 I used to participate with a group of women artists and social workers on a staged ‘arm fighting’ - we raised money for social causes.